Environmental & Social Materiality>Climate Change

 Toyohira Power Station | Kitahiroshima, Hiroshima Prefecture | 112kW |

-Tsukuyone Power Station | Wasaku Town, Tottori Prefecture | 7,890kW |
+Tsukuyone Power Station | Wakasa, Tottori Prefecture | 7,890kW |

-Oshika Power Station No.1 | Misasa Town, Tottori Prefecture | 3,700kW |
+Oshika Power Station No.1 | Misasa, Tottori Prefecture | 3,700kW |

-Oshika Power Station No.2 | Misasa Town, Tottori Prefecture | 4,990kW |
+Oshika Power Station No.2 | Misasa, Tottori Prefecture | 4,990kW |

-Hinogawa Power Station No.1 | Hino Town, Tottori Prefecture | 4,300kW |
+Hinogawa Power Station No.1 | Hino, Tottori Prefecture | 4,300kW |

-Mibugawa Power Station has obtained Eco Action 21*4 certification, the first hydro-power facility to do so.
+Mibugawa Power Station has obtained Eco Action 21*5 certification, the first hydropower facility to do so.
 Given that the intake of Power Station No. 2, which is located at the highest elevation, is next to a quasi-national park, and the facilities of the Mibugawa Power Station are in a region with high biodiversity value, we strive not only to avoid destruction of nature, but also to preserve it.
 As part of that effort, in addition to conducting river cleanup activities and facility maintenance and emergency response training to be prepared for possible oil spills, Mibugawa Power Station takes measures for protection of biodiversity by conducting water quality inspections twice a year, not only to determine whether pollutants are present, but also to check whether the water has the oxygen content required by living organisms.
-The facility also welcomes local elementary and middle school students and over 100 residents each year for tours of the power station, and presents exhibits of hybrid power generation systems (wind, solar and hydro-power).
+The facility also welcomes local elementary and middle school students and over 100 residents each year for tours of the power station, and presents exhibits of hybrid power generation systems (wind, solar and hydropower).
 These and other activities help educate people about renewable energy and pass on the region’s traditional culture.

 In addition, in selling power through Marubeni Power Retail Corporation, we are helping to improve biodiversity by allocating a portion of the electricity fees to forest maintenance and management.

 Marubeni Clean Power Corporation (hereafter, “Marubeni Clean Power”) is “committed to solving local social issues and coexisting with local communities and the natural environment.”
-Therefore, Marubeni Clean Power is developing renewable energies, mainly biomass, with the aim of realizing a “stable energy supply closely linked to the community.”
+Therefore, Marubeni Clean Power is developing renewable energies, mainly biomass, with the aim of promoting a “stable energy supply business closely linked to the community.”
 As part of its business activities, Marubeni Clean Power is actively involved in interactions with local stakeholders, such as local environmental fairs and beautification campaigns, conducting power plant tours and distributing solar kits to local elementary school children, and participating in study sessions of the Chamber of Commerce and Industry.

-Marubeni Clean Power participates in the “Association of Biomass Power Producers” (hereafter, the Association) as a regular member (Director Company) and serves as its representative director.
-The Association, which was primarily established by power generation companies, promotes the biomass power generation business and the sound development of the biomass industry, working to help build a sustainable, recycling-oriented society and foster global environmental conservation.
+Marubeni Clean Power participates in the “Biomass Power Association” (hereafter, the Association) as a regular member (Director Company) and serves as its representative director.
+The Association, includes not only power generators, but also fuel suppliers, manufacturers, financial institutions, consulting firms, and other stakeholders from various industries.
+It promotes the biomass power generation business and the sound development of the biomass industry, working to help build a sustainable, recycling-oriented society and foster global environmental conservation.

-Marubeni Ina Mirai Denki Corporation*6 provides electric power retail and energy-related services in and around Ina City, Nagano Prefecture, with the aim of offering services that address the challenges of daily life in the community.
-As part of its investment in the community, the company has installed “quick chargers for cars,” which contribute to the local production and consumption of electricity.
+Marubeni Ina Mirai Denki Corporation*7 provides electric power retail and energy-related services in and around Ina City, Nagano Prefecture, with the aim of offering services that address the challenges of daily life in the community.
 The company is a member of the Sustainable Environment Subcommittee of the New Industrial Technology Promotion Council under the jurisdiction of Ina City, and it is taking the initiative to work together to build a sustainable environment, including a focus on issues such as climate change and biodiversity.
+As part of the planning process for the implementation of global warming countermeasures promoted by the village of Minami-Minowa, Kamiina-gun, Nagano Prefecture, the company is also participating in the special committee formulating the action plan (area policy section) for the implementation of global warming countermeasures in Minami-Minowa Village.
+The company is working with the community to address climate change in the area surrounding Ina City, where company's head office is located.

 The Marubeni Group's Mibugawa Power Company also operates a hydroelectric power generation business in the area.
 As a group, the company will contribute to sustainable regional development by building a business portfolio that helps build a society in harmony with the local community.

-<Click here to view Greenhouse Gas Emissions metrics and targets>
+<Click here[721KB] to view Greenhouse Gas Emissions metrics and targets>

 ---|---|---|---|---|---|---|

-Scope1 | Marubeni Corporation’s principal offices | 41 | 4 | 4 | 4 | 12 |
+Scope 1 | Marubeni Corporation’s principal offices | 4 | 12 | 75 | 120 | 121 |

-Marubeni Corporation’s other offices + consolidated subsidiaries |
+Marubeni Corporation’s other offices + consolidated subsidiaries | 773,194 | 797,963 | 1,016,412 | 1,000,004 | 948,704 | |

-Sub Total | 626,278 | 682,406 | 726,708 | 773,198 | 797,975 (Including non-energy related GHG emission*7) (683,025 (Excepting for non-energy related GHG emission*7)) |
+Sub Total | 773,198 | 797,975 (Including non-energy- related GHG emissions*8) (683,025 (Excluding non-energy- related GHG emissions*8)) |

 |